19 Fun End of Term Maths Activities KS1 & KS2

 Then you can challenge children to work out what the fifth and sixth shapes in the pattern would look like.
 Can they develop an expression to show the number of stones needed for the nth shape?
 Take a look at Transum’s matchstick patterns for more ideas on what to do.

-13. Wishing well Maths investigation
+13. Wishing well maths investigation

 Here’s one to act out on the playground or the field.

 Tell children that a frog has fallen down a wishing well that is 21m deep.
-The frog jumped 3m every 15 mins then has to rest (the frog slips down 1m each time it rests).
+The frog jumped 3m every 15 mins then has to rest for 5 mins (the frog slips down 1m each time it rests).
 If the frog started at 18:00 what time did it reach the top of the wishing well?

 For this you could use a line on a field (or draw one).
 In groups, children can re-enact the jumping and falling, measuring as they go.